2022 New England Patriots season: Week 3: vs. Baltimore Ravens

 In the Patriots home opener against the Ravens, Baltimore scored first on a five-yard reception by Mark Andrews.
 The Patriots answered with a Nick Folk field goal and, on the next drive, a three-yard quarterback keeper by Mac Jones to bring the Patriots to 10–7.
-Lamar Jackson hit Mark Andrews for a second touchdown to take the lead back, while Nick Folk hit a 50-yard field field goal to bring the Patriots to within one point as time expired at half time.
+Lamar Jackson hit Mark Andrews for a second touchdown to take the lead back, while Nick Folk hit a 50-yard field goal to bring the Patriots to within one point as time expired at half time.
 A two-yard Damien Harris run on the opening drive of the second half gave the patriots a 20–14 lead.
 Baltimore took the lead 21–20 on the next possession, capping their 7-play, 74-yard drive with a 1 yard Jackson to Josh Oliver pass for a touchdown.
 Baltimore would not relinquish the lead, despite a fourth quarter Rhamondre Stevenson run and missed two-point conversion that brought the Patriots to within five, the Ravens scored on a 9-yard Lamar Jackson run that gave the Ravens their final 37–26 win.
 Mac Jones suffered a left leg injury at the two-minute warning of the final quarter after throwing his third interception.
-This was the Pats' first regular season home loss to the Ravens in franchise history, and their first home loss to them since the 2012 AFC Championship Game.
+This was the Pats' first regular season home loss to the Ravens in franchise history, and their first home loss to them since the 2012 AFC Championship game.